pgrange/resume/resume-en.md

 trading platform and funds management.

 > hardware security, pentest, bug-bounty, training, risk assessment,
-> implementation of security reviews, support to respond to regulators
+> implementation of security reviews

 ### October 2011 – May 2018 : Manager of expert teams in web, telephony and NFC
     Orange Business Services — Orange Applications for Business

-Management of a team of five systems and network engineers and a project manager.
+Management of a team of five systems and network engineers and one project manager.
-In charge of recruitment.

 > agile software development, lean-thinking, standards, technical sharing workshops, facilitation\
-> skills mapping, one-on-one support
+> skills mapping, one-on-one support, recruitment

 Supporting change to evolve from a culture where system administration is performed *manually* to a *devops* and *infrastructure as code* culture.